mcarr-and/go-gin-marshalling/README.md

 ## TODO
-* helm up creating the namespaces for album-store and proxy-service to include the istio annotation
+* helm up creating the namespaces for album-store and proxy-service to include the istio label
-* Add istio open telemetry configuration ConfigMap & Telemetry. ?
-ServiceEntry & Gateway(egressgateway) - staying in cluster so not clear?
 * Add documentation to use IDE with Docker-Compose?
 * Emit events when data is changed.
 * Adding CI server integration
-* Add open-telemetry to the istio-ingress so spans are created from the entry point to the cluster.
 * Contract tests compare swagger output to actual output
 * Async processing of requests
 * Back pressure on APIs & rate limiting